-Rights Reserved-Hillsboro Globe; Associated Press Evgenia Novozhenina
+Rights Reserved-Hillsboro Globe, member Associated Press Evgenia Novozhenina

 WNBA star and two-time Olympic gold medalist Brittney Griner, stands listening to a verdict in a courtroom in Khimki just outside Moscow, Russia, Thursday, Aug.
 4, 2022.
 American basketball star Brittney Griner apologized to her family and teams as a Russian court heard closing arguments in her drug possession trial said it expected to deliver a verdict later Thursday.
 (Evgenia Novozhenina/Pool Photo via AP)